-In general, we recommend using the Cisco Webex Table Microphone or Cisco Ceiling Microphone as external microphones.
+In general, we recommend using the Cisco Table Microphone or Cisco Ceiling Microphone as external microphones.
 These microphones are thoroughly tested with our devices and give a consistent mute behavior.
 However, some scenarios require, or take advantage from using external USB microphones or USB audio interfaces:

 • If your device doesn’t have a dedicated microphone input, your room is slightly larger than recommended, or has challenging acoustics, an extra USB table microphone may improve performance.